CdecPGL/minimal-serializer/documents/serializer.md

 Types whose size is different in each environment or will be change dynamically are not supported.

 - Size Undefined Integer Types: char, int, long, etc. (Because some of types has different size in different environment.
 It may not occur errors but it may not works well)
-- Float Types: float, double, etc. (Due to boost::endian library.
-This will be available in future)
 - Not Trivial Custom Classes
 - Dynamic Containers: std::vector, std::map, std::string, etc.
 - std::string